 Starsiege: Tribes contained a physics engine bug which allowed players to "ski" downhill at high velocities via well-timed use of the jump key.
 This exploit quickly became a gameplay staple, achieving such popularity that the game's developers, rather than fixing it, deliberately integrated it into the sequels, incorporating it into the tutorials and modifying the games' physics engines to make skiing easier.

 Tribes 2 also had a pretty hilarious bug that could get entire teams hooked on trying to trigger it.
-Not sure if it was ever patched, but it was possible to launch a Mobile Point Base clear off into the horizon.
+It was possible to launch a Mobile Point Base clear off into the horizon.
 All you had to do was park it and let it latch itself into the ground, hurl concussion grenades at it, have somebody start to drive it and unhook it from the ground, and then it would suddenly fly away suddenly spinning on all 3 axes.

 The class menu is also bugged, occasionally showing one class with the weapon and pose of another class.

 Similarly, GunZ: the Duel contains bugs which may be exploited to prematurely terminate an attack animation, allowing certain attacks to be rapidly chained.
 This exploit has blossomed into a whole new form of gameplay, called "Korean Style" or "K-Style", which differs radically from ordinary GunZ gameplay.

 For Halo 2 fans, K-style can be compared to using BxR or double shooting a battle rifle, except it requires combos of up to a dozen keys.

 There are still some obvious animation glitches, but most players beg the developers NOT to fix them as they are hilarious to watch and usually harmless.
 The most famous of them is the Spycrab.
 Which is now referenced in a special, 10% chance taunt with the Spy's Disguise Kit.
 Thankfully, Valve opted not to fix it and spycrabbing is still possible.